Minister for Europe, External Affairs and Energy: History

 In September 2012 the position of Minister for External Affairs and International Development was created; the name of the role changed a November 2014 reshuffle when Nicola Sturgeon became First Minister.
 It was changed again in May 2016, after the 2016 election, and again in June 2018.
 In May 2024, First Minister John Swinney abolished the role following the formation of his first government.
+John Swinney brought the office back in use in May 2026, following the formation of his second government as Minister for Europe, External Affairs, and Energy.

 List of office holders

-The most recent Minister was Kaukab Stewart, who held the role from February to May 2024.
+The incumbent Minister is Stephen Gethins, who has held the role since May 2026.